 Each addict has a different life experience with drugs and alcohol.
 What triggered the initial use and subsequent addiction can be quite different for different people.
 So, getting to the bottom of it will often take different approaches and some initial therapy.

-Addictions are often triggered by a hurt or a void in the person’s life, so those must be dealt with at the same time or the addiction cannot be eliminated.
+Addictions are often triggered by an emotional or physical pain, or a void in the person’s life, so those must be dealt with at the same time or the addiction cannot be eliminated.
 Often called “dual-diagnosis” treatment, this work on the heart and soul is essential, but not provided in all rehabs.

 Addictions are affected by a portion of the brain referred to as the Mesolimbic Dopamine System.
 It is not part of the conscious portion of the brain.
 So, it is impossible for an addict to discern how to stop their chemical dependency.
 Whether or not the addict opened the door to the addiction in the first place is irrelevant to their option to stop it.
 Once the addiction is started, the addict no longer has control to stop the addiction.